deadpixelscs/rock-paper-scissors-advanced/README.md

 ROCK, PAPER, SCISSORS ADVANCED

 Rock, Paper, Scissors Advanced is a RTS based on the retro game of chance.
-This versin throws another choice into th emix with Gun now available to choose.
+This version throws another choice into the mix with 'Gun' now available for selection.
 Play as many rounds as you can to beat the cpu.

 GAME RULES